chandrepo/DevOps-Engineer-for-Azure/Project1/README.md

 #### Packer

-  Run the command for Build the VM image
+  Run the below command for Build the VM image

-	1.  __packer build server.json__
+	1.  packer build server.json

 #### Terraform

   Run the below commands for deploying the Infrastructure

-	1. Run **terraform init** to get started.
+	1. Run terraform init to get started.
-	2. Run **terraform plan -var-file=variables.tfvars -lock=false** to view the resources they will be created.
+	2. Run terraform plan -var-file=variables.tfvars -lock=false to view the resources they will be created.
-	3. Run **terraform plan -var-file=variables.tfvars -lock=false -out solution.plan** to save the plan that the resources will be created.
+	3. Run terraform plan -var-file=variables.tfvars -lock=false -out solution.plan to save the plan that the resources will be created.
-	4. Run **terraform apply -var-file=variables.tfvars -lock=false** or **terraform apply solution.plan** to apply the plan and deploy the infrastructure.
+	4. Run terraform apply -var-file=variables.tfvars -lock=false or terraform apply solution.plan to apply the plan and deploy the infrastructure.
-	5. Run **terraform destroy -var-file=variables.tfvars -lock=false** to delete the infrastructure.
+	5. Run terraform destroy -var-file=variables.tfvars -lock=false to delete the infrastructure.

 ### Output